rocoriyan/rocoriyan/README.md

-- Hey, I’m Ryan
+### 👋 Hey, I'm Ryan
+- Junior developer based in the UK
-- I’m interested in web and software development
+- Interested in web development, software development & cyber security
-- I’m currently learning React in Code Nation's Master Software course
+- Currently in Code Nation's Master Software course, learning backend development with JavaScript
-- You can contact me here oo42ra6u6@mozmail.com
+- Can be contacted at oo42ra6u6@mozmail.com